-For example, if a project within the LSA Only data source had data on people accessing projects, had no HMIS-participating beds, but did have non-HMIS beds (which generally would not also have data on people in those beds), the project was reclassified so that HMIS beds equaled the non-HMIS bed number, and the non-HMIS bed number was the set to zero, essentially setting the project to HMIS-participating.
+For example, if a project within the LSA Only data source had data on people accessing projects and had no HMIS-participating beds but did have non-HMIS beds (which generally would not also have data on people in those beds), the project was reclassified.
+It was reclassified so that HMIS beds equaled the non-HMIS bed number, and the non-HMIS bed number was the set to zero, essentially setting the project to HMIS-participating.
 A similar reclassification approach was taken for projects in the Merged LSA-HIC data source.
-These reclassifications were made under the assumption that HMIS beds were mis-reported by CoCs as non-HMIS.
+These reclassifications were made under the assumption that HMIS beds were mis-reported by CoCs as non-HMIS.2

-In 2019, 72 projects were reclassified using the criteria above.
-In 2020, 96 projects were reclassified, representing less than 1 percent of all projects.
+In 2021, 102 projects were reclassified from non-HMIS to HMIS-participating, representing less than 1 percent of all projects.